antang808/academic/_publications/2021-1-4-UAM-cybersecurity.md

 permalink: /publication/2021-1-4-uam-cybersecurity

-excerpt: 'Recent developments of high-powered unmanned aerial vehicles (UAVs) have allowed for urban air mobility (UAM) to become a reality.
-While these flying cars' propulsive technology has almost become economically viable, the infrastructure to allow these vehicles to operate in an urban environment is still lacking.
-With numerous known vulnerabilities in UAVs and commercial aircraft, manufacturers have not addressed cybersecurity in the scope of urban air mobility...'
+excerpt: 'With numerous known vulnerabilities in UAVs and commercial aircraft, manufacturers have not addressed cybersecurity in the scope of urban air mobility...'

 date: 2021-3-31